12 Incredible Dog Houses for Your Best Friend

-No list of amazing dog houses would be complete without a mention of the two-story, air-conditioned replica of Paris Hilton’s own home, that doubles as one of the most posh dog houses in history.
-No detail was overlooked, and Hilton even hired designers to install tiny, expensive furniture in the all-pink interior.
-(You can’t see much of the chandelier from this angle, but trust us—it’s amazing.
+No list of amazing dog houses would be complete without a mention of the two-story, air-conditioned replica of Paris Hilton's own home, that doubles as one of the most posh dog houses in history.
+No detail was overlooked with the two-story dog house, and Hilton even hired designers to install tiny, expensive furniture in the all-pink interior.
+(You can't see much of the chandelier from this angle, but trust us—it's amazing.
 And amazingly over the top.)

 Hobbit Hole Dog Houses

 If you live in a cold climate, one of your concerns may be how best to keep your dog warm during winter months.
 Chances are, you haven't considered digging a hole in the ground!

 The first of two storybook inspired dog houses on this list, the "Hobbit Hole"-style house creates a doggie den that blends in with the surrounding landscape.
 This example is shown as a stand-alone house, but you also have the option of laying sod over the top and infilling a backdrop for the full Hobbit experience.
 It also creates a warm den, using the thermal mass of the topping sod and windbreak of the surrounding hill to help your dog keep warm when the temperature drops.

 If the Hobbit hole isn't quite whimsical enough, consider this hand-carved dog house that looks like it walked right out of the pages of Grimm's fairy tales.
 With imitation thatched roofing and faux stone trim, bring a bit of whimsy into your puppy's play time.

 A great choice for homes with a playful air, dog houses such as this one embrace the fun of having animal companions while providing warm and secure shelter for your furry friend.